Grant Poettcker, PhD

 Teaching Philosophy

-I understand philosophy as a dialogical process in which students and instructors seek the truth together by engaging the best accounts of truth, beauty, goodness, and being that have emerged in the philosophical tradition.
-This makes high demands on everyone involved; hermeneutical generosity and patience, mental discipline and care, and skill in verbal and written expression.
+Philosophy always works best when it unfolds as a dialogical process through which students and instructors seek wisdom together by studying the best accounts of truth, beauty, goodness, and being that have emerged in the philosophical tradition.
+This makes high demands on everyone involved; interpretive patience and generosity, mental discipline and care, and skill in verbal and written expression.
 However, the importance and high value of greater understanding makes the effort worth it.

 Background

-Grant was born and raised in Saskatoon, and is happy to return to the prairies after an eight-year stint in Ontario.
+Grant was born and raised in Saskatoon, and joined the faculty at Briercrest in 2013 after completing his Ph.D. at McMaster University in Hamilton, Ontario.
 His interest in philosophy was kindled during his time studying Bible and theology at Canadian Mennonite University, and the relation between philosophy, theology, and scripture remains one of his abiding concerns.
-In his teaching, Grant seeks to foster students' awareness of the broadly human traditions of reflection on ultimate value, on belief, knowledge, and truth, and to sharpen their perception of the way philosophical thinking is in play not only in technical philosophy books, but in cultural expressions like literature, music, drama, and the fine arts.
+In his teaching, Grant seeks to foster students' awareness of the human traditions of reflection on ultimate value, on belief, knowledge, and truth.
+He also seeks to show that philosophical thinking is in play not only in technical philosophy books, but in cultural expressions like literature, movies, and even debates on social media.

 Grant and his wife Rosalyn attend St. Aidan's Anglican Church in Moose Jaw and have three children, Josiah, Alina, and Ezekiel.